 — The Museum in the Streets —

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Civil War Hero / Héros de la guerre de sécession First Church (about 300 feet away, measured in a direct line); A Benevolent Bequest / Un legs généreux (about 400 feet away); The Opera House (about 500 feet away); Welcome to Belfast (about 500 feet away); Post Office Square / La place de la poste (about 600 feet away); Downtown Main Street / La rue principale en centre-ville (about 600 feet away); The Windsor Hotel / L'Hôtel Windsor (about 700 feet away).
+Civil War Hero / Héros de la guerre de sécession First Church (about 300 feet away, measured in a direct line); A Benevolent Bequest / Un legs généreux (about 400 feet away); The Opera House / L'Opéra (about 500 feet away); Belfast, Maine (about 500 feet away); Post Office Square / La place de la poste (about 600 feet away); Downtown Main Street / La rue principale en centre-ville (about 600 feet away); The Windsor Hotel / L'Hôtel Windsor (about 700 feet away).
 Touch for a list and map of all markers in Belfast.